dnp314/Nocomments/README.md

-# Browser Extension to reomve comments
+# Browser Extension to remove comments